anupamkaul/mesa/src/gallium/docs/source/context.rst

 placed in first component of result register.

 The ``first_level`` and ``last_level`` fields of sampler view template specify the LOD range the texture is going to be constrained to.
+Note that these values are in addition to the respective min_lod, max_lod values in the pipe_sampler_state (that is if min_lod is 2.0, and first_level 3, the first mip level used for sampling from the resource is effectively the fifth).

+The ``first_layer`` and ``last_layer`` fields specify the layer range the texture is going to be constrained to.
+Similar to the LOD range, this is added to the array index which is used for sampling.

 * ``set_fragment_sampler_views`` binds an array of sampler views to fragment shader stage.
 Every binding point acquires a reference